 - Non-Qualified Annuity: Provides a monthly paycheck for life; only the interest earned is taxed.

-By utilizing these three income sources, a retiree could collect a monthly paycheck for life and reduce their tax bill, leaving more money for savings to pay for long-term care costs in the future.
+By utilizing these three income sources, a retiree could collect a monthly paycheck for life and reduce their tax bill, leaving more money for savings to pay for long-term care costs.

-What if I don’t have a Roth Annuity or Non-Qualified Annuity?
+What if I don’t have a Roth Annuity or a Non-Qualified Annuity?

 If you’re nearing retirement, you might not have these options for your income planning.

 You can roll over a 401k or transfer an IRA to an annuity, just like the other two retirement plans.
 However, you will be taxed on the total income amount versus none or a portion of your income from the Roth or non-qualified annuity.

 Based on the estimated monthly expenses, housing, and Medicare, a household (2 people) would need to generate the following per month to pay for the essentials.

 - Total Monthly Expenses with a Mortgage: $3,443.64 a month